jimmybengtsson/2dv515/Assignment_1/README.md

 + Run `npm install` to install all dependencies.

 + Start a development server by typing `npm start` and then open [http://localhost:3000](http://localhost:3000) to see the app.

++ To create a production build, use `npm run build`.